mgiano02/CarCar/README.md

 Endpoint: Get a manufacturer \
 Url: http://localhost:8100/api/manufacturers/:id \
 Description: Show a specific manufacturer \
-What is necessary: Path parameter as an id, URL with a GET request
+What is necessary: Path parameter as a manufacturer id, URL with a GET request
 <p>
 <details>
 <summary>Click for example image</summary>